vectr-ucla/vectr-ucla.github.io/_pages/aboutwebsite.md

 ---
 title: "About the website"
-layout: default
+layout: text_layout
-excerpt: "About the website."
+excerpt: "About the VECTR website"
 sitemap: false
 ---